PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Related Work

-\emph{Other Memory Dependence Prediction Algorithms} Besides Store Sets and PHAST \cite{storesets, phast}, other MDP algorithms include Store Vectors, MDP-TAGE, and MASCOT \cite{storevectors, mdp-tage, mdp-tage2, Mose25} (MASCOT is an extension of PHAST, but with a focus on speculative-memory bypassing and performs similarly for strictly MDP).
+\emph{Other Memory Dependence Prediction Algorithms} Besides Store Sets and load-wait tables \cite{storesets,kessler1999alpha}, other MDP algorithms include Store Vectors, MDP-TAGE, and PHAST/MASCOT \cite{storevectors, mdp-tage, mdp-tage2, phast, Mose25} (MASCOT is an extension of PHAST, but with a focus on speculative-memory bypassing and performs similarly for strictly MDP).
 Each of these algorithms offer different trade-offs and advantages.
-We choose to evaluate XS Store Sets and PHAST because we understand them to be the optimal choices for small and large cores respectively, and that XS Store Sets provides, to the best of our knowledge, the closest representation of MDP algorithms found in real processors.
+We choose to evaluate a Store Sets-based predictor because it achieves the highest performance of (feasible) predictors in the literature for small cores \cite{mdp-tage2}.
+We chose XS Store Sets \cite{xiangshan-gem5} specifically as it is, to the best of our knowledge, the most modern implementation of Store Sets and closest available representation of MDP algorithms found in real processors.